 The Cantonese believe that food is delicious as it is, so almost no additional seasoning is added.
 However, no Cantonese kitchen would be complete without a bottle of oyster sauce and hoisin sauce.
 Spices such as ginger, chives, black pepper, and anise also figure prominently in Cantonese cooking.

 Curious to try authentic Cantonese food?
-Experience Cantonese cuisine firsthand, either dining in or learning Cantonese cooking yourself, on one of our tours to “China’s Southern Gateway” Guangzhou.
-Book online, or talk to one of our expert China tour consultants today.
+Experience Cantonese cuisine firsthand, either dining in or learning Cantonese cooking yourself, on one of our China tours to “China’s Southern Gateway” Guangzhou.
+Book online, or talk to one of our experts to book your China tour package.